-Following the previous year's technical accomplishments in the creation of a system for capturing PV and in the building of a media player that allows the scenarios to be delivered on a standard PC or laptop, we have begun to redesign our media player system.
+Following the previous year's technical accomplishments in the creation of a system for capturing PV and in the building of a media player that allows the scenarios to be delivered on a standard PC or laptop, we have now redesigned our media player system.
 This was based on the experience we garnered with intensive use of the initial system and the limitations that were discovered.
-In addition to this ongoing iterative redesign process, we have commenced the process of conducting evaluation studies via collaborations with the VRMC and the Scripps Clinic in San Diego for the social phobia and anger management scenarios.
+In addition to this ongoing iterative redesign process, we have commenced the process of conducting user evaluation studies that allow for both assessment of immersion and usability issues while concurrently addressing important clinical and societal issues.
+This can be seen in our collaborations with St. John's University and the VRMC for the anger management and social phobia scenarios.
 In this work, we have successfully experimented with blue screen single camera capture of persons to be pasted into our panoramic scenarios (as described above) in order to foster a higher degree of controllable "pseudointeraction" for users.
-We have also developed ongoing partnerships with both the USC School of Fine Arts and the USC Annenberg School for Communication and with the School of Journalism to foster multidisciplinary development of PV scenarios.
+We are currently building a system that allows clinicians to paste in these characters "on the fly" as would be valuable in most clinical applications of this technology.
+We have also developed ongoing partnerships with both the USC School of Fine Arts and the USC Annenberg Schools for Communication and Journalism to foster multidisciplinary development of PV scenarios.
 The Annenberg collaboration is illustrated in our description of the User Directed News project above.
-The School of Fine Arts project has evolved into Dr. Rizzo serving as a co-instructor in the "Art and Technology" graduate course that IMSC has collaborated on over the last two years.
-Over the last year we have put together two competitions whereby student groups in the Art/Tech course submit a proposal for how to create an art installation using the PV system.
-The best projects were selected by a jury of IMSC and Art faculty with the winner having the opportunity to produce their piece using the system as described in the FishTank application above.
-This collaboration is expected to continue with applications using other IMSC technologies on the horizon.
+During this year, we also held a symposium at USC for the Associated Press Television and Radio Association on the future of Panoramic Journalism and set up a display of the PanoChamber at their annual Convention in Anaheim.
+The School of Fine Arts project has evolved into Dr. Rizzo serving as a co-instructor in the "Visual Arts and Technology" School of Fine Arts course that IMSC has collaborated on over the last three years.
+Over the last two years we have put together two competitions whereby student groups in the Art/Tech course submit a proposal for how to create an art installation using the PV system.
+The best projects were selected by a jury of IMSC and Art faculty with the winner having the opportunity to produce their piece using the system as described in the FishTank and Standard Hotel applications above.
+The course has now evolved an exclusive focus on panoramic capture and content manipulation, with 7 separate student group projects anticipated during the Spring 2004 semester.
+This Engineering/Art School collaboration is expected to continue with further integration of other IMSC technologies being planned for next year.